-MHCRC VICE CHAIR
+MHCRC CHAIR - PORTLAND REPRESENTATIVE

 An Oregon native, Jeff Dennerline has spent most of his life entertaining, informing and educating people.
 The owner of a broadcast consulting company, he has a background in music, theater, film, radio and television.
 From humble ‘geek’ beginnings in high school band and theater, his journey has included working on mega-sized sporting and entertainment events like the Super Bowl and The Oscars.
 Most recently he sailed on a research vessel looking for Amelia Earhart’s downed airplane in the South Pacific.
 A pilot, woodworker, amateur chef and coffee snob, he’s never at a loss for a good after-dinner story.